hibou107/hibou107.github.io/content/Json migration.md

       }
 ```

-We want to apply a list of transformation to this json value:
+We want to apply a list of transformations to this json value:

     1. Remove the `field1` / `field11`
     2. Add the field `field1` / 'field12' with the value `myNewField`